bologer/anycomment.io/readme.txt

 * In the list find request which looks something like the following: `https://yourdomain.com/wp-json/anycomment/v1/comments?post=15&parent=0&per_page=15&order=desc&order_by=id`
 * Click on it, copy its content and take screenshot of it and report in [support forum](https://wordpress.org/support/plugin/anycomment)

-= I cannot delete comment? =

-Possible you are getting "Forbidden" with 403 error code.

-*To fix this:*

-* Connect to your website
-* Open root folder where `wp-content`, `wp-includes` folders
-* Find & open `.htaccess`
-* Add "Require method GET POST PUT DELETE OPTIONS" on the next line after "RewriteRule"
-* Save & Close
-* Try to delete comment again

 = Why Do Social Media Ask For Privacy Policy link? =

 It is now one of the requirements to have Privacy Policy link on your website due to GDRP regulation.